jincheng-yang/jincheng-yang.github.io/teach/notes/ode-10.md

 Proof.
 If a nonnegative real eigenvalue $\lambda$ exists and there is a corresponding eigenvector $\bv$ of unit length, then $\bu (t) = \frac\delta2 e ^{\lambda t} \bv$ is a solution with $\abs{\bu (0)} < \delta$, but $\lim _{t \to +\infty} \abs{\bu (t)} = \lim _{t \to +\infty} \frac\delta2 e ^{\lambda t} \neq 0$.
 If a complex eigenvalue $\lambda = \alpha + i \beta$ has nonnegative real part $\alpha \ge 0$, and there is a corresponding unit complex eigenvector $\bv = \bv _{\Re} + i \bv _{\Im}$ (that is, $\abs{\bv} ^2 = \abs{\bv _\Re} ^2 + \abs{\bv _{\Im}} ^2 = 1$), then $\bu (t) = \frac\delta2 e ^{\alpha t} (\cos (\beta t) \bv _{\Re} - \sin (\beta t) \bv _{\Im})$ does not converge to zero as $t \to +\infty$.
 If all eigenvalue has negative real parts $\alpha < 0$, then we have independent solutions that are $e ^{\alpha t} O (t ^d)$ as $t \to +\infty$, where the $O (t ^d)$ part is a combination of sine, cosine, and polynomials.
 So each independent solution converges to zero exponentially, thus their linear combinations also converges to zero exponentially.
 The stability follow from the fact that $e ^{\alpha t} t ^d$ is a bounded function for $t \in [0, \infty)$ when $\alpha$ has negative real part.

-## Lyapunov functional
+## Lyapunov function

 How to decide if a critical point is stable or attractive?
-We can use Lyapunov functional.
+We can use Lyapunov function.

 Let $R > 0$.
 A Lyapunov function $E: B _R (\bx _0) \subset \Rd \to \R$ for a critical point $\bx _0$ to the autonomous system $\bu' (t) = \bf (\bu (t))$ is a differentiable function that assumes its global minimum at $\bx _0$ and satisfies